KalVista Pharmaceuticals Inc. (KALV) Just Got Our Attention

 Needham gave a rating of “Buy” to KALV, setting the target price at $35 in the report published on March 20th of the previous year.

-During the last 5 trading sessions, KALV rose by +3.95%, which changed the moving average for the period of 200-days by -50.53% in comparison to the 20-day moving average, which settled at $9.39.
-In addition, KalVista Pharmaceuticals Inc. saw -34.32% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, KALV fell by -1.61%, which changed the moving average for the period of 200-days by -55.88% in comparison to the 20-day moving average, which settled at $8.96.
+In addition, KalVista Pharmaceuticals Inc. saw -35.37% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading